AustinGil/presentations/make-div.md

 <v-clicks>

-- Code in your editor is not the same code in the browser.
+- Code in editor != code in the browser.
-- Dev server may behave differently than production server.
+- Dev server != production server.
-- Example was for client-side JS.
-Different story for SSR or SSG.
+- Client-side JS app != SSR or SSG.
 </v-clicks>

 ---